"A choking sound rose from his throat. Outside of a silver crucifix, suspended between two firm, pink-tipped breasts, Miss Omaha was stark naked."

 Body count:

 A bit hard to do a proper count.
-Definitely a couple that I have already mentioned, which, together with a culprit's death, makes it 3.
+Definitely, a couple that I have already mentioned, which, together with a culprit's death, makes it 3.
 There's also a poet (and occasional screenplay writer) who died in the past (but it's not explained whether it was a violent death) and an actor who committed suicide.
-Irene, too is excluded from the grand total since she only dies momentarily when hearing some shocking news over the phone ("The phone was dead.
+Irene, too, is excluded from the grand total since she only dies momentarily when hearing some shocking news over the phone ("The phone was dead.
 And so was she.")

-Object of desire:
+The object of desire:

 A bit hard to do a proper count.
-Definitely a couple that I have already mentioned, which, together with a culprit's death, makes it 3.
+Definitely, a couple that I have already mentioned, which, together with a culprit's death, makes it 3.
 There's also a poet (and occasional screenplay writer) who died in the past (but it's not explained whether it was a violent death) and an actor who committed suicide.
-Irene, too is excluded from the grand total since she only dies momentarily when hearing some shocking news over the phone ("The phone was dead.
+Irene, too, is excluded from the grand total since she only dies momentarily when hearing some shocking news over the phone ("The phone was dead.
 And so was she.")

-Object of desire:
+The object of desire:

 Dames: